SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.b.1 Pro-poor public social spending

 This target is interpreted to cover research about policies that can stimulate investment in antipoverty actions.
 This is however very difficult to build a search string for, as the terms are used for more than one aspect (*policy* to encourage investment in anti-poverty *policies*).
-Therefore we expanded the interpretation to include research about international and national policies and poverty reduction.
+Therefore we expanded the interpretation to include research about policies and poverty reduction.

 The general structure is *policy + antipoverty*.
 Note that this phrase does not contain an action element as it was considered too difficult/restrictive.